fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ### Key Features:
 - **Impact Analysis**: Fully understand the downstream impact of data model changes, ensuring you don’t accidentally break visuals or dashboards—especially when reports connected to a model span multiple workspaces.
-- **Comprehensive Environment Overview**: Gain a clear, detailed view of your entire Power BI environment, including the detailed views of your models, reports, and dataflows and their dependencies.
+- **Comprehensive Environment Overview**: Gain a clear, detailed view of your entire Power BI environment, including complete breakdowns of your models, reports, and dataflows and their dependencies.
 - **Backup Solution**: Automatically backs up every model, report, and dataflow for safekeeping.
 - **User-Friendly Output**: Results are presented in a Power BI model, making them easy to explore, analyze, and share with your team.